 - Entrance Requirements:

 - Applicants must be applying to start a new graduate course at Oxford.

-- Applicants should be intending to return to your country of ordinary residence once your course is completed.
+- You should be intending to return to your country of ordinary residence once your course is completed.
 Students currently at Oxford are not eligible to apply unless they are already Weidenfeld-Hoffmann scholars.

-- Applicants should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.
-Preference will be given to Master’s course applicants.
-If you are applying for a DPhil you must be able to demonstrate how your DPhil studies will benefit your future career in leadership.
+- You should be able to demonstrate a connection between your subject of study and your longer-term career objectives, explaining how you see your professional work contributing to the improvement of public life in your country of origin or at a wider regional or international level.

 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.